-Fingertip Amputations In Young Children
+Fingertip Amputations in Young Children

 Doctors treat fingertip amputations somewhat differently in children younger than 6 years of age.
 After thoroughly cleaning and preparing an amputated fingertip, the surgeon may reattach it to the finger.
 The fingertip may continue to grow relatively normally, even if bone was exposed.
 This is especially possible in children younger than 2 years of age.

-- Poor healing
+- Poor wound healing

-- Adverse reactions to anesthesia
+- Adverse reaction to anesthesia

 The American Academy of Orthopaedic Surgeons